Pest or disease?

 Yes

-Emerald ash borer is a threat to our ash trees, many of which are already suffering from chalara ash dieback.
+Emerald ash borer is a threat to our ash trees, many of which are already suffering from ash dieback disease.

-This pest is from Eastern Asia but has established outside its native range in the USA and Canada, resulting in large losses of ash trees.
-The range of this pest is increasing, spreading westerly across Eurasia, meaning it is getting closer to the UK.
+This pest is from Eastern Asia but has established outside its native range in North America, European Russia and Ukraine, resulting in large losses of ash trees.
+The pest is spreading westerly across Eurasia, meaning it is getting closer to the UK.